Kathik-R/Citi_Bike/README.md

 # Citi_Bike
-**OBJECTIVE**: Use Citi Bike Database to analyze and identify insights that could potentially grow the existing setup, streamline operations and have a positive impact on the revenue for the business.
+**OBJECTIVE**: Use SQL and Citi Bike Database to analyze and identify insights that could potentially grow the existing setup, streamline operations and have a positive impact on the revenue for the business.

 **OUTCOME**: Post implementation of our PowerBI application, we were able to provide data-backed answers to the following business use cases:
 * Average Trip Duration - to help the Business teams to streamline their operations for the allocation of bikes on docking stations.
 This will eventually maximize the number of trips per bike by reducing the turnaround time per ride.